natemc/qiss-clj/README.md

 Unbounded!
 There is much work to do.
 These are some of the most pressing issues:

-* fix grammar: infix with vector literal on lhs (e.g., 1 2 in 1 2 3)
 * fix grammar so loading/running scripts isn't so fragile
 * test cases
 * nulls: will nil do?